n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-single-service.md

+---
+title: Google OAuth2 single service - n8n Documentation
+description: Documentation for single service OAuth2 Google credentials.
+Use these credentials to authenticate Google in n8n, a workflow automation platform.
+---

 # Google: OAuth2 single service

 This document contains instructions for creating a Google credential for a single service.
 They're also available as a [video](#video).